Frank Price: Other work

-Price was chairman of the Board of Councilors for the USC School of Cinema-Television since its inception in 1992, where he assembled a board that including Steven Spielberg, George Lucas, Robert Zemeckis, David Geffen, among others.
+Price was chairman of the Board of Councilors for the USC School of Cinema-Television since its inception in 1992, where he assembled a board that included Steven Spielberg, George Lucas, Robert Zemeckis, David Geffen, among others.
 Price said the board helps with the school's teaching mission and fund raising, and "it takes an amount of time trying to make sure that's a top school," he said.
 "And I think it is."
 He retired from the board in 2021.
-Price was also on the Board of Trustees of the University of Southern California.
+Price was on the Board of Trustees of the University of Southern California since 1996.
+In 2022, USC awarded him an honorary degree.

 Industry reflections

-Price came from the artistic side of the industry starting out as a script writer.
+Price came from the artistic side of the industry, starting out as a script writer.
 He considered this an advantage later when deciding to make a film, saying "Unwilling to base my decisions on other people's perceptions, I spent a lot of my time reading [scripts].
 From what I understand, however, that's the exception rather than the rule."
 Price was also a serious reader, after his 1987 departure from Universal he devoured books ranging from Das Kapital to Adam Smith's The Wealth of Nations.
 Price worked on a novel of his own (never published), he said it was "my version of The Last Tycoon", an unfinished novel by F. Scott Fitzgerald about the life of a Hollywood studio manager.
 "I know that world better than F. Scott Fitzgerald," Price said.
 "This is a business like no other.
 Though there may not be any more politics and infighting in Hollywood than elsewhere, the stakes are so much higher.
 One bad casting decision can ruin a picture."

-Personal
+Personal life and death

+Price's first "marriage" was while he was still a teenager, to Barbara Christensen; it ended in annulment (it was never legal).
+The couple had a son born January 13, 1949, who they put up for adoption, and he was raised as Mike Damitz; Price reunited with him in 2018, and they remained close until Damitz's death in 2024 at the age of 75.
+He then married Phyllis Hull, with whom he had two sons: Steve Price (deceased 2024), who worked with his father in film production, and David Price, who directed films such as Children of the Corn II: The Final Sacrifice.